BindBC/bindbc-sdl/README.md

 import bindbc.sdl;

 /*
-This version attempts to load the SDL shared library using well-known variations of the library name for the host system.
+This code attempts to load the SDL shared library using well-known variations of the library name for the host system.
 `sdlSupport` is an `SDLSupport` version corresponding to the configured library version. (via SDL_204, SDL_2010 etc.)